gdams/adoptium/content/blog/adoptium-celebrates-first-release/index.md

 This first release marks the successful [transition of AdoptOpenJDK to Adoptium](https://adoptium.net/blog/2021/03/eclipse-adoptium-announcement/).

-The project move involved transferring over 40 code repositories, a complex static and virtualized machine infrastructure, a running build system, and a two thousand members strong community to the Eclipse Foundation over a period of about one year.
+The project move involved transferring over 40 code repositories, a complex static and virtualized machine infrastructure, a running build tool, and a two thousand members strong community to the Eclipse Foundation over a period of about one year.
 During that time the team continued to hit their quarterly release schedule, and grow the project through the introduction of a new incubator programme, participating in student mentoring programmes, and delivering innovation through machine learning and cloud optimization operational techniques amongst others.

 As part of the transition the Eclipse Foundation helped the community establish a new governance working group to support the work of the technical projects.
 The current [Adoptium working group members](https://adoptium.net/members.html) are Alibaba Cloud, Azul, Huawei, Karakun, Microsoft, Red Hat, IBM, iJUG, ManageCat, and New Relic.